OfficeDev/TrainingContent/O3654/O3654-4 Native Android Development with Office 365 APIs/02 Active Directory Authentication Library/hands-on-lab.md

 Next, we'll try refreshing an old token using a Refresh Token.

-###Task 1: Refresh an existing token
+### Task 2: Refresh an existing token

 Refreshing a token doesn't require any user input.
 We simply pass our cached **Refresh Token** to the `acquireTokenByRefreshToken` function on `AuthenticationContext`.

-But manually caching a refresh token securely is difficult, and should be avoided if possible.
+> **Note:** Manually caching a refresh token securely is difficult, and should be avoided if possible.
+>

-Fortunately the ADAL automatically and securely encrypts and caches the refresh tokens for us.
+> Fortunately the ADAL automatically and securely encrypts and caches the refresh tokens for us.
 Internally, it uses the [Android Keystore](https://developer.android.com/training/articles/keystore.html) to securely store encryption keys.
+>

-So, we don't need to worry about storing the refresh token ourselves - instead we can rely on the ADAL to do it for us.
+>We don't need to worry about storing the refresh token ourselves - instead we can rely on the ADAL to do it for us.

 To authenticate the user without prompting them for credentials, we use the `acquireTokenSilent` function.

-01. Open up the **activity_my.xml** layout, and add the following Button definition:
+01. Open the **activity_my.xml** layout, and add the following Button definition:

     ```xml
     <Button